aws-samples/aws-customer-playbook-framework/docs/Playbook_Creation_Process.md

 We use issues to track ongoing and completed work.
 Additionally, this assists the team with transitioning through our review and approval process.
 This also permits comments from reviewers to address anything withing repository objects as part of our documentation bar raiser process.

 * Graphical User Interface: the GUI allows you to interact with GitHub from a web browser to interact with this repository
-    1. Navigate to the [Playbook Repository](customer Git repository link here) using your favored web browser
+    1. Navigate to your GitHub repository using your favored web browser
     1. Open an issue by selecting Issues from the top menu
         1. Select "New Issue"
         1. Add a title and description of what you are working on